-A native of eastern Australia, the Lemon Eucalyptus tree yields valuable essential oil, timber, fuel and nectar for honey production.
+A native of eastern Australia, the Lemon Eucalyptus tree yields valuable essential oil, wood and nectar for honey production.

 There are two subspecies recognised, Corymbia citriodora subsp. variegata, with a natural range limited to the subtropics and Corymbia citriodora subsp. citriodora, with a more expansive range that extends from the subtropics to the hilly tropics.

-It is fast-growing and can grow to be a large tree, reaching heights of up to 50 m (165 ft) in natural woodland and forest habitats, though is more commonly 20 to 30 m (65 to 100 ft) tall.
+It is fast-growing and may become a large tree, reaching heights of up to 50 m (165 ft) in natural woodland and forest habitats, though is more commonly 20 to 30 m (65 to 100 ft) tall.

-The trunk is straight, slender, mostly branch-free and has flaking bark, exposing smooth cream-white, pink or bronzed coloured bark underneath, depending on the amount of weathering that has occurred.
-The branches are few and ascending, forming an open, sparsely branched rounded crown.
+The trunk is usually straight, slender, mostly branch-free and with flaking bark that exposes smooth creamy-white, pink or bronzed coloured bark underneath, depending on the amount of weathering that has occurred.
+The branches are few and ascending, forming an open, rounded, moderately leafy crown.

 The leaves are typical of oil-yielding Eucalyptus, being dull green with a narrow blade shape and those of subsp. citriodora have a strong lemon fragrance when crushed.

-From winter to spring small powder-puff-like flowers with long white stamens come into bloom and are succeeded by woody, urn- or egg-shaped seed capsules filled with small seeds.
+From winter to spring, small powder-puff-like flowers with long white stamens come into bloom and are followed by urn- or egg-shaped woody seed capsules enclosing small, glossy, reddish-black seed.